ankitbnc/erp_collage/README.md

 Authors - Aakash Sirohi , Ankur Verma

-just a focus on 3 modules provided by client.
+just a focus on few modules provided by client.

 Schema could be found in the Excel sheet.